 Leigh Johnson, 2017 Fellow

 Leigh Johnson is a New York-based documentary film editor.
 She was editor and associate producer on the HBO documentary Dangerous Acts Starring the Unstable Elements of Belarus, which premiered at the Toronto Film Festival, won awards at festivals internationally, and won an Emmy for Outstanding Arts and Culture Programming.
 She most recently edited It's a Hard Truth Ain't It and was consulting editor on United Skates, two feature documentaries that will at the Tribeca Film Festival in 2018 and are currently available on HBO.
-Her other editing credits include: The Exquisite Corpse Project, a documentary-narrative hybrid film featured on Splitsider; In Balanchine's Classroom, a forthcoming documentary about the legendary ballet choreographer; and various web shorts for Adult Swim and The Onion.
+Her other editing credits include The Exquisite Corpse Project and various web shorts for Adult Swim and The Onion.
 She is the 2017 recipient of the Karen Schmeer Film Editing Fellowship.

 Eileen Meyer, 2016 Fellow